A Jovial Crew: Synopsis

 The plot thickens with the introduction of Amie and Martin.
 Amie has fled from the home of her uncle and guardian, Justice Clack, to avoid an arranged marriage with the ridiculous Talboy; she is escorted by the justice's clerk Martin, Hearty's nephew.
 They have disguised themselves in the clothing of the common people, and travelled toward Hearty's country estate – though they are pursued by Clack's son Oliver and by beadles and other officers.
 Martin wants to marry Amie himself, though she sours on the idea as she travels with him and learns more of his character.
 Once Amie meets Springlove, she quickly falls in love with him.
 Oliver, chasing Amie, meets Rachel and Meriel; he is attracted to them, and propositions them.
-He also gets into a disagreement with Vincent and Hilliard, which threatens to lead them to the "field of hnour" and a duel.
+He also gets into a disagreement with Vincent and Hilliard, which threatens to lead them to the "field of honour" and a duel.

 Oliver visits the estate of Oldrents, and makes him aware of the pursuit of Amie – thereby drawing Oldrents and Hearty into the matter.
 The pursuing authorities round up many of the beggars and take them into custody, bringing them to Justice Clack.
 Oldrents and Hearty arrive at Clack's home; the beggars arrange to stage a play for the gentlemen.
 (As with his earlier The Antipodes, Brome incorporates the metatheatrical device of a play within a play into A Jovial Crew.
 Brome exploits the traditional equation of "strolling players" with vagabonds, by letting his vagabonds function as actors.)
 Oldrents is offered a choice of plays, with titles like The Two Lost Daughters, and The Vagrant Steward, and The Beggar's Prophecy.
 The old man recognises all of them as versions of his own life, and rejects them, as "a story that I know too well.
 I'll see none of them."
 He finally settles on The Merry Beggars — but that too proves to be a version of his tale.